kristian-lange-tw/JATOS_docs_v3/pages/Expose-your-local-JATOS.md

 1. Copy & Paste the URL with _https_ into your browser and check that JATOS is running properly with JATOS' test page _https://my-subdomain.localhost.run/jatos/test_ (exchange _my-subdomain_ with the subdomain you got in the last step)

 1. That's all.
 Now you can [create worker links](Run-your-Study-with-Worker-and-Batch-Manager.html) and send them to your participents.
-Remember to use your localhost.run_ address to create worker links.
+Remember to use your localhost.run_ address when you create worker links.

 More information on [http://localhost.run/](http://localhost.run/).